FINANCIAL AID RATE64%

 The list of schools below have been selected by researching which schools offer similar programs to University of California – Los Angeles.

-- California State University - Northridge in Northridge, CA (12 miles away)
+- California State University - Northridge in Los Angeles, CA (12 miles away)

-- California State University - Los Angeles in Los Angeles, CA (15 miles away)
+- California State University - Los Angeles in Long Beach, CA (15 miles away)

-- California State University - Dominguez Hills in Carson, CA (18 miles away)
+- California State University - Dominguez Hills in Chico, CA (18 miles away)

-- California State University - Long Beach in Long Beach, CA (27 miles away)
+- California State University - Long Beach in Hayward, CA (27 miles away)

-- California State University - Fullerton in Fullerton, CA (34 miles away)
+- California State University - Fullerton in Fresno, CA (34 miles away)